TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/ms-pos.md

 You can use any column on the Tracking Sheet as a filter, e.g., you can focus on the pupils eligible for Pupil Premium.

-By applying many filters, you can focus your attention on a particular group of pupils.
+By applying multiple filters, you can focus your attention on a particular group of pupils.